 Anatomy and Function of the Regions of the Lower Face

-Anatomists love to classify the body in topographic spaces.
-The individual regions are frequently named after their topographic location or for the structures running through them – this also aids in the understanding of the anatomy of the lower face and upper neck.
+Anatomists tend to classify the body into topographic spaces.
+The individual regions are frequently named after their topographic location or based on the structures running through them; this also aids in understanding the anatomy of the lower face and upper neck.

 The lower face and upper (cervical) neck are subdivided into the superficial and deep regions.

 The strongest of the chewing muscles is the temporalis muscle.
 The temporalis is a skeletal muscle that originates from the temporal surface at the lateral aspect of the skull and inserts at the coronoid process of the mandible with a strong tendon.
 Its function is to close the jaw.
 It is innervated by the deep temporal nerves of the mandibular nerve (V3 of the trigeminal nerve).